 The dark roast, meanwhile, is a bolder flavor and is better suited to being brewed in a coffee maker or french press.
 I do sometimes like to drink a long black coffee, and the dark roast is a great choice for that.

 Probably because it is organic coffee, we definitely noticed it had a ‘clean’ taste to it, with little bitter aftertaste, and both blends smelled light and ‘fresh’.

-It’s worth noting that the flavor is not as strong or outstanding as other organic coffees, and this is to be expected given that the primary coffee selection criteria at Purity Coffee are focused around the health benefits, rather than just what it tastes like.
-So while Purity organic coffee tastes nice and ‘clean’, if you’re looking for specific flavorful ‘notes’ in your coffee then they may be harder to ascertain when you drink these blends.
+It’s worth noting that the flavor is not as strong or outstanding as other organic coffees, and this is to be expected given that their primary coffee selection criteria are focused on the health benefits, rather than just what it tastes like.
+So while this organic coffee tastes nice and ‘clean’, if you’re looking for specific flavorful ‘notes’ in your coffee then they may be harder to ascertain when you drink these blends.
 Related to this, neither roast smelled as strongly as other organic coffees we have bought in bean form and ground ourselves.

-I also expect the flavor will vary between batches of coffee, as the focus at Purity Coffee is on health benefits rather than necessarily getting a consistent taste, which will keep it interesting as you compare different bags/packs over time, but one constant that you should be able to notice that is you’re drinking ‘clean’ organic coffee regardless of the blend or batch.
+I also expect the flavor will vary between batches of coffee, as their focus is on health benefits rather than necessarily getting a consistent taste, which will keep it interesting as you compare different bags/packs over time, but one constant that you should be able to notice that is you’re drinking ‘clean’ organic coffee regardless of the blend or batch.

 Ways to Buy